dalemorson/mentoring-sessions/011-Linux/README.md

 ## Create New Root User and Disable Root Account

-- Best practise to remove the root user and create a new administrative account on new boxes.
+- Best practice to remove the root user and create a new administrative account on new boxes.
 We'll use the the following commands in this section:
   - `adduser` command
   - `usermod` command
   - `whoami` command